We offer STCW 2010 Basic Safety Training are approved to offer this additional course which is approved by the Marshall Islands and IYT WW.

 All yacht crew need to be aware of new requirements for STCW compliance.

-“Maritime Security Awareness” training will be required for all crew entering into the professional yachting industry at all levels.
+“MSA” training will be required for all crew entering into the professional yachting industry at all levels.

 This module is required from January 1, 2014 as a part of the update to the STCW Code mandated by the 2010 Manila Amendments, by all personnel employed or engaged on-board ships to which the ISPS Code applies.